tozd/regex2json/README.md

 [Library](https://pkg.go.dev/gitlab.com/tozd/regex2json#Library)
 for available operators.

-Any failed expression is logged to stderr while the rest of the output JSON is still written out.
+Any error (e.g., a failed expression) is logged to stderr while the rest of the output JSON is still written out.

 If regexp can match multiple times per line, all matches are combined together into the same one JSON output per line.